QianJin2013/build-nodejs-for-android/README.md

     It is to not convert js to C/C++ on compile time.
 Seems no problem if specified.
-    If not specified, it will try to make a tool `mksnapshot` then run this tool to convert js to `snapshot.cc` which in turn get compiled by android-side compiler.
+    If not specified, it will try to make a tool `mksnapshot` then run this tool to convert js to `snapshot.cc` which in turn get compiled by android compiler.
 The snapshot seems used for quick js context creation.

 - What on earth is the --without-intl?